 It also gives a bunch of examples where eating right for your blood type has transformed the lives of many people’s health and weight.
 It lists all the foods you should eat, all the foods you shouldn’t and the foods you can eat in moderation.
 There are menus, exercise guidelines, and even a list of natural remedies for common ailments, although the natural remedies aren’t always that common.
 I rarely find myself stumbling onto a thatch of Bladderwrack when I have heartburn for instance.
 I mean, really … very rarely.

-Even though I’m definitely a workhorse, I love my cheese so I very much want to be declared a type B because apparently type Bs get to eat all the cheese they want.
+Even though I’m definitely a workhorse, I love my cheese so I very much want to be declared a type B when I took my test at home (and had confirmed with when I donated blood.
+Apparently type Bs get to eat all the cheese they want.
 AB would be fine as well, but that’s the rarest of all blood types so maybe that wouldn’t be very good if one day I accidentally stabbed myself all over while tenderizing meat and needed blood.

 If you want to buy the book (it truly is interesting and shockingly possibly plausible) click here.